tearbu/first-project/Documentation.md

 - Run **`sudo certbot --nginx`** to request an SSL/TLS certificate

-- Verify the website's SSL using the OpenSSL utility with the command: **`openssl s_client -connect jaykaneki.cloud:443`**
+- Verify the website's SSL using the OpenSSL utility with the command: **`openssl s_client -connect arafdevops.work`**

 ![images](images/image-52.png)